MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/New-SelfSignedCertificate.md

 certificate.

 The default value of `ExportableEncrypted` is not compatible with KSP and CSPs that do not allow key export.
-These include the Microsoft Smart Card Key Storage Provider and the Microsoft Platform Crypto Key Storage Provider.
+These include the `Microsoft Smart Card Key Storage Provider` and the `Microsoft Platform Crypto Key Storage Provider`.
 Specify `NonExportable` for providers that do not allow key export.

 ```yaml
 Type: Microsoft.CertificateServices.Commands.KeyExportPolicy[]